 You’ll be spending the first few hours figuring out the controls.
 It can be frustrating at times, but don't let these minute niggles keep you from playing one of the most underrated games of 2018.

 Before Red Dead Redemption 2, I didn’t think it was possible to topple The Witcher 3—the undisputed king of the RPG genre.
 RDR 2, however, made me change my opinion.

 Red Dead Redemption 2 went a step further with the formula of complex storytelling.
 The amount of work and dedication it must have taken isn’t fathomable.

 Their last game was GTA V, which turned out to be a blockbuster hit and still sells like hotcakes.
 Thanks to its online counterpart, this game still has a dedicated player base that keeps it going.

-Red Dead Redemption 2 closely follows the trail of success that GTA V tasted not too long ago.
-The story is the main draw but you should not focus solely on it.
+Red Dead Redemption 2 closely follows the success that GTA V experienced not too long ago.
+The story is the main draw, but you should not focus solely on it.
 There are other things like fishing, hunting, and poker you might enjoy.
 You get to decide the pace and direction of gameplay.
 If you want to breeze through the story instead, it’s still going to take you around 60 hours to finish.